screwdriver-cd/guide/docs/user-guide/configuration/sourcePaths.md

 ### Exclude source path

-If you don't want trigger jobs when specific subdirectories and/or specific files changing which are in source paths, you can use exclude source path.
-To ignore change of specific subdirectories and/or specific files, add an exclamation (`!`) at the top.
+If you don't want to trigger jobs when specific subdirectories and/or specific files change that are in certain source paths, you can exclude source paths.
+To ignore changes in specific subdirectories and/or specific files, prefix the source path with an exclamation (`!`).

 #### Example
 Given a same repository like above, and the `screwdriver.yaml`: